bwater47/ReadMe-Gen/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+You'll need to install GitBash, VS Code, and Node.js.
+From here you will need knowledge on how to clone a repo from GitHub over to your device to store it locally.
+Once its stored locally in your device you can open VSCode.
+Lastly once VSCode is running, open the CLI (Command-Line-Interface), and type node index.js to be prompted with the questions for the README.md.

 ## Usage

-Generating a README.md file: Use node.js inside of vs code, and target the index.js file when using the "node path.file" command in the Git Bash terminal on vs code (CTRL)
+Generating a README.md file: Use node.js inside of VS Code, and target the index.js file when using the "node path.file" command in the terminal on VS Code.
+This will prompt you with questions that you will fill out.
+Once completed you will recieve a message in the console that tells you where the README.md file is that you have generated.
 Link: <a href="#" alt="live site link">Live Link</a>

 README.md screenshots: